 It might be necessary for your vet to sedate the horse, give a muscle relaxant, and pain killers may also be necessary.
 In some cases a nasogastric tube may be passed to clear the choke and antibiotics may be given as well.
 There is a risk of secondary pneumonia occurring after a case of choke, so it is sensible to consult with your vet.

 Choke can often be prevented but it is a ‘horsey emergency’ that owners need to be aware of.
 Calling your vet and remaining calm is important, and of course don’t forget that your horse can still breath.
-You can learn more about choke and other horsey emergencies such as nosebleeds, colic and cast by joining one of our Horse First Aid Courses.
-You can take part online or join us at a course near you.
-We look forward to seeing you soon, and helping you to update your knowledge.
+You can learn more about choke and other horsey emergencies such as nosebleeds, colic and cast on our next Live Horse First Aid Course.
+This is six hours of vet led training, delivered online via Zoom in three sessions.
+All the details can be found here.